-7. Level 2 Areas
+6. Level 2 Areas

-7.1.
+6.1.
 Overview

-As an airside driver, it is important to demonstrate a complete understanding of the entire airport geography, including all of the Runway, Taxiway, the Concourse names and their locations.
+As an airside driver, it is important to demonstrate a complete understanding of the entire airport geography, including all of the Runway, Taxiway and Concourse names and their locations.

 - The Movement Area consists of the Aprons, Taxiways and Runways. - The Manoeuvring Area consists of the Taxiways and Runways only.